varioustoxins/nmrpipe-tracker/README.md

 # nmrpipe-tracker
-a repo that follows the contents of the nmrpipe website using github actions
+A repo that follows the binary distribution of the nmrpipe website and provided versioned backups using github actions.
+This site is part of the nmrpack software suite.